 Do you dwell in the desires of your heart or are they distant dreams that only come up in casual conversation?
 The word desire means of the father in other words, that thing that you want, the universe wants you to have it.
 Life is conspiring on your behalf.

 To tap into this truth, you must imagine what it looks like.
 We are co-creators with God.
 He wants to express himself through us, and the way he does that is through our creative abilities.
 God gives us the vision, but we form it.
-That is why my motto is from the soapbox to the stage.
 Success and fame have been put on my heart as an aspiration and desire.
-I cultivate that dream through the way in which I choose to pursue it.
+I cultivate that dream through the way in which I choose (and am lead) to pursue it.

 Some people actively engage in not pursuing their dream because they believe it is unrealistic.
 The truth is however, the dream would not have been given to you if it was not meant to be fulfilled through you. when you use your imagination and engage with your creativity, you are living out the fullness of your life.
-This is why I created Re-Alignment Boot Camp.
+This is why I created The Success Course.
 I believe each and every one of us has the right to live out the totality of our lives.

 When you suspend your unbelief, for a moment you transplant yourself into your desires.
 Regardless of whether it has yet to manifest in your life, the value is in the feeling.